baremetalhelp/baremetal.help/website/docs/basics/get-ready/index.md

 aws s3 mb s3://thenameofyourbucket
 ```

 Names of S3 buckets are globally unique.
 And you can't have the bucket called `thenameofyourbucket` because I got there first 🤣.
-Just try something long and random.
+Just try something long and random, like a [UUID](https://www.uuidtools.com/v4).

 Now list your S3 buckets again and you'll see it.